portapps/stormhen-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Thunderbird, or any of its subsidiaries or its affiliates.
-The official Thunderbird website can be found at https://www.thunderbird.net/en-US/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Thunderbird™, or any of its subsidiaries or its affiliates.

+The official Thunderbird™ website can be found at https://www.thunderbird.net/en-US/.

-The name Thunderbird® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Thunderbird™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Thunderbird portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Thunderbird™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/thunderbird-portable/

 ## How can I help ?